Evolution of Holographic Fermi Arcs from a Mott Insulator

 In the absence of the non-minimal interactions, electrically-probed SS-AdS$_4$ hosts a highly-broadened Fermi surface in the boundary dual.
-Once either interaction is switched on, the previously-discussed gapping process ensues: spectral weight on the right half of the Fermi surface is suppressed, while that on the left half is enhanced.
+Once the $\wp_1$ or $\wp_2$ interaction is switched on, the previously-discussed gapping process ensues: spectral weight on the right half of the Fermi surface is suppressed, while that on the left half is enhanced.
 This trend continues as $\wp_1$ and $\wp_2$ are increased, leading to an unmistakably arc-like spectrum as Fig.\ \ref{fig:spectra} reveals.
 If either coupling constant is instead tuned to negative values, the spectral suppression and enhancement occur on the left and right halves of the Fermi surface (respectively).
+The $\wp_3$ interaction yields arcs as well, but of a slightly different variety; gaps form off the $k_x$ axis, while a pocket of spectral weight forms opposite the arc on the $k_x$ axis.
 Thus, our bulk interactions necessarily provide gapless spectra in the boundary dual, in contrast with the chiral symmetry-breaking interactions that have previously been studied.
-Note that the center of mass momentum produced by non-zero $\wp_1$, which is significantly less drastic for non-zero $\wp_2$, may be canceled by introducing a second, independent flavor of bulk fermions that experience the same interaction with coupling $-\wp_1$.
-In addition, our mechanism generates arcs without the aid of superconductivity \cite{vegh2010,herzog2011}, and hence could provide a framework for understanding the emergence of arcs in the cuprates.
+Note that the center of mass momentum produced by our interactions may be canceled by introducing a second, independent flavor of bulk fermions that experience the same interaction with coupling $-\wp_i$.
+Further, our mechanism generates arcs without the aid of superconductivity \cite{vegh2010,herzog2011}, and hence could provide a framework for understanding the emergence of arcs in the cuprates.

 From the bulk perspective the arc formation is most easily understood in terms of bulk fermion orbits.
 Technically, poles and zeros of boundary fermion propagators reflect the linear independence of fermion sources and responses; these objects are identified with the boundary values of the two (two-component) $\Gamma^{\underline{r}}$ eigenspinors, and the propagator is defined as the transformation matrix that relates them (see appendix).
 Yet the bulk is nothing but an on-shell scattering problem for Dirac particles in a radial potential encoding gravity and electromagnetism.\footnote{Quantum corrections are in principle suppressed through the weak-coupling/strong-coupling duality between bulk and boundary.} Numerical solutions of the Dirac equation (with in-falling boundary conditions) reveal that the $\Gamma^{\underline{r}}$ eigenspinors assume non-normalizable scattering states for most boundary wave modes.
 At certain frequencies and momenta, however, one of the spinors (or more generally one of its components) can enter a normalizable bound state; this is precisely where poles and zeros appear in the boundary spectral function.
 Holographic Fermi surfaces are attributed \cite{faulkner} to the `source' spinor occupying a bound state.
 Similarly, zeros appear at frequencies and momenta where the `response' spinor is bound to the black hole.
 The relationship between the pole--zero duality and the choice of quantization scheme naturally follows.
 Our model \eqref{eq:Sfermiarc} thus achieves a coexistence of poles and zeros, and exhibits Fermi arcs, by mediating bound states for both types of fermions via its non-minimal interactions.